Home - About AR - Learning Material - Exams - Clubs - Posters - EVs

 Cut the brazing rod element so that the overall length will be a quarter-wave long.

-Next, mount the ferrule in a metal vice or similar clamp, with as little of the metal in contact as possible.
+Next, mount the ferrule in a metal vice or similar clamp, with as little of the metal in contact as possible (jaw guards are a good idea, to prevent tooth marks).
 Heat the ferrule with a gas torch, and also the element.
 Tin both with plumbing or larger diameter electronics solder, then insert the rod into the ferrule.
 Avoid getting solder into the threaded area, perhaps by sloping the tip of the ferrule slightly downwards.
 If you get solder in the threads, you can clear it using a tap in a tap handle.

-The alternative to soldering is to have cross-drilled the top of the hex rod, and tapped it such than a hex Allen grub-screw (set screw), of 4 or 5 mm diameter can retain the element.
+The alternative to soldering is to have cross-drilled the top of the hex rod, and tapped it such than a hex Allen grub-screw, of 4 or 5 mm diameter can retain the element.
 I'd personally go for two such holes and screws, for security.
-Once this is done, cut the taper.
+One this is done, cut the taper.

 In an area without excessive metal around, place the antenna on a base mounted on your vehicle.
 Using the radio and an SWR meter, an antenna analyser, or a nanaVNA, determine whether the SWR is acceptable at the desired transmit frequencies.